Blue Heelers: episode guide

 April 04, 2001

-PJ's mother comes to stay and trouble follows.
-Forcing him to go to a "get rich quick" seminar.
+PJ's mother comes to stay and trouble follows after she forces him to go to a "get rich quick" seminar.
 A car smashes into the venue with the driver claiming the financial adviser is a con man who preys on the elderly.
 Can PJ keep his professional distance, while allowing his mother to play a vital role in solving a case?

 Family Reserve